apache/mxnet/tools/staticbuild/README.md

 ```
 tools/staticbuild/build.sh cu112
 ```
 This would build the mxnet package based on CUDA 11.2.
 Currently, we support variants cpu, native, cu101, cu102, cu110, and cu112.
-All of these variants expect native have MKL-DNN backend enabled.
+All of these variants expect native have ONEDNN backend enabled.

 ```
 tools/staticbuild/build.sh cpu
 ```

-This would build the mxnet package based on MKL-DNN.
+This would build the mxnet package based on ONEDNN.

 As the result, users would have a complete static dependencies in `/staticdeps` in the root folder as well as a static-linked `libmxnet.so` file lives in `lib`.
 You can build your language binding by using the `libmxnet.so`.